RevanBamoki/skylon-wind-tunnel/Software/README.md

 # Software — Live Dashboard & Logger

-Python tools to visualize and log data from the dual-BMP180 sensor setup inside the **Skylon V1** wind tunnel.
+Python tools to visualize and log data from the dual-BMP180 sensor setup inside the wind tunnel.

 ---